c3s-applications/helm-chart/README.md

 helm repo add c3s-applications https://eccr.ecmwf.int/chartrepo/c3s-applications
 ```

-You can now install an app with this Chart with your own values as:
+You can now install an app using this Chart with your own values as:

 ```
 helm install c3s-applications/single-pod-application --values path/to/values.yaml